 Wall Street pauses ahead of big earnings wave

-U.S. stocks were little changed on Monday, as investors were cautious ahead of a barrage of quarterly earnings reports from major companies.
+U.S. stocks were little changed on Monday, as investors were wary of making big bets ahead of a barrage of reports from major companies this week.

-The S&P 500 posted 15 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 30 new highs and 64 new lows.
+The S&P index recorded 15 new 52-week highs and two new lows, while the Nasdaq recorded 25 new highs and 55 new lows.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)